awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.PostgreSQL.md

 + For heterogeneous migrations, the JSON data type is converted to the Native CLOB data type internally\.
 + In an Oracle to PostgreSQL migration, if a column in Oracle contains a NULL character \(hex value U\+0000\), AWS DMS converts the NULL character to a space \(hex value U\+0020\)\.
 This is due to a PostgreSQL limitation\.
 + AWS DMS doesn't support replication to a table with a unique index created with coalesce function\.
++ If your tables use sequences, then update the value of `NEXTVAL` for each sequence in the target database after you stop the replication from the source database\.
+AWS DMS copies data from your source database, but doesn't migrate sequences to the target during the ongoing replication\.

 ## Security requirements when using a PostgreSQL database as a target for AWS Database Migration Service<a name="CHAP_Target.PostgreSQL.Security"></a>